 Emotional Safety.
-Adults are responsible for making Girl Scouts a place where girls are as safe emotionally as they are physically.
-Protect their emotional safety by creating a team agreement and coaching girls to honor this agreement.
+In Girl Scouts, emotional safety is just as important as physical safety.
+Adults are responsible for making Girl Scouts a place where members feel comfortable, seen, and are able to be who they are.
+Protect their emotional safety by creating a team agreement and coaching everyone to honor this agreement.
 Team agreements typically encourage behaviors like respecting diverse opinions and feelings, resolving conflicts constructively, avoiding physical and verbal bullying or clique behavior, practicing fairness, and showing positive, respectful, and helpful communication with others.

 Physical or Sexual Abuse.
-Physical, verbal, emotional or sexual abuse of girls is forbidden.
-Sexual pressure, sexual advances, improper touching, sexual communication, such as text messaging, and sexual activity of any kind with Girl Scout members is not tolerated.
-If you witness or experience any behavior of this nature, notify appropriate council staff immediately.
+Physical, verbal, emotional, or sexual abuse of youth is forbidden.
+Sexual pressure, sexual advances, improper touching, sexual communication, including text messaging, and sexual activity of any kind with Girl Scout members is not tolerated.
+If you witness or experience any behavior of this nature, including between youth, notify appropriate council staff immediately.
 Incidences of abuse of any kind will result in immediate council intervention.
-Volunteers are responsible for following their council's guidelines for reporting any direct information or concern around physical, verbal, emotional, or sexual abuse with respect to girls.
+Volunteers are responsible for following their council's guidelines for reporting any direct information or concern around physical, verbal, emotional, or sexual abuse with respect to members.
+All GSNI adult volunteers are required to complete the Girl Scout Child Abuse and Neglect Prevention Training.